 The competent National Authority in each country will define:

-- organisations eligible under condition (2).
+- organisations eligible under criterion (2).

 The applicable definitions and examples of eligible organisations will be published in the website of the responsible National Agency.

-Applicant organisations must be established in an EU Member State or in a third country associated to the Programme.
+Applicants must be established in an EU Member State or in a third country associated to the Programme.

 Where to submit an application?